A Whole-Body Exercise Routine for Seniors with Limited Endurance

 Rhomboid exercises are an important part of balanced upper body strength training that supports posture, balance and independent living.
 Poor posture alignment can cause chronic neck, shoulder, and back pain that leads to reduced activity and, eventually, muscle atrophy and weakness.

 The rhomboid muscles are located on the upper back just underneath the trapezius muscle.
 They play a big part when it comes to posture because they are used to pull the shoulder blades together and provide stability for your shoulders.

 The HUR Optimal Rhomb helps seniors safely build strength in the rhomboideus muscle group of the back, neck and arms, supporting posture and upper body strength.
 The machine come with a digital, automated training system that allows for evidence-based, independent training and rehabilitation.

 Strong lower back muscles are vital for living an active, pain-free, independent life.
 Unfortunately, low back pain is common amongst older adults and can have a tremendously negative impact on quality of life.
 It is estimated that approximately 1/3 of Americans are living with lower back pain, with the percentage much higher amongst older adults.

 The low back extension strengthens the muscles that control the movement of the lumbar spine which can greatly decrease discomfort and increase functionality in seniors who have been living with weak back muscles.

 If you can hold your head up all day without pain, thank your neck extensor muscles.
-Considering the fact that an average head weighs about 15 pounds, it’s no wonder that as the neck muscles become weaker, many seniors have difficulty holding their head up for extended amounts of time.
-Not being able to hold your head up high makes it difficult and frustrating to eat and drink, breath, and even carry on a conversation.
+Considering the fact that an average head weighs about 15 pounds, it’s no wonder that as the neck muscles become weaker, many seniors experience daily neck and shoulder pain.

 Performing one set of each of these 5 exercises will take a total of about 10 minutes of training time.